retention curves for android apps

 Source: NNGroup

-Make sure there are several different ways to create an account (sign up with Google, Facebook, etc).
+Make sure there are several ways to create an account (sign up with Google, Facebook, and so on).

-Think about providing login-free experience for the fence-sitters.
+Think about providing a login-free experience for the fence-sitters.
 Asking them to create an account before they can see the true value of your app can result in losing potential users.
-Let them use your app to their heart’s content and only demand authentication when absolutely necessary.
+Only demand authentication when absolutely necessary.

 Source: Apptimize.com

-If your app requires access to personal data, you’ll have to ask permissions.
+If your app requires access to personal data, you’ll have to ask for permission.

 And don’t forget to add context to your requests.
 Explain what exactly you’re asking for, why you need it, and how it will benefit the user.